• blogangle-right

 Why you need a vendor management policy

-While organizations tend to have a clear picture of the internal risks their business faces, the risks that come from vendors can be a bit murkier.
+While organizations tend to have a clear picture of the internal security risks their business faces, the risks that come from vendor outsourcing can be a bit murkier.

-The more vendors you work with and share sensitive information with, the more exposed your organization is to hackers.
+The more vendors you work with and share sensitive information with, the more exposed your organization is to vulnerabilities.
 And when a third party is involved, data breaches tend to cost more.

 A study by Ponemon Institute and IBM found that the cost of a third-party data breach increases by over $370,000, for an adjusted average total cost of $4.29 million.